Australia rejects claims that navy mistreated asylum seekers

 ASYLUM SEEKERS, PHONE TAPS HIT RELATIONS

-Relations between the countries have been prickly over Abbott's pledges to break the business of people traffickers operating from Indonesian ports.
+Relations between the important trading and strategic neighbours have been prickly over Abbott's pledges to break the business of people traffickers operating from Indonesian ports.

-Ties hit a 13-year low late last year after media reports that Australia had tapped the phones of top Indonesians, including President Susilo Bambang Yudhoyono and his wife.
+Ties hit a 13-year low late last year following media reports that Australia had tapped the phones of top Indonesians, including President Susilo Bambang Yudhoyono and his wife.

 Australia apologised to Indonesia last week for naval breaches of its territory as part of Canberra's policy of stopping boats carrying would-be asylum seekers.